syncfusion-content/wpf-docs/wpf/DataGrid/Paging.md

 ### Loading data from database in on-demand
-You can read the data from database in on-demand (here, records are retrieved from `Northwind` data provider) in ‘OnDemandLoading’ event handler.
+You can read the data from database in on-demand (here, records are retrieved from `Northwind` data provider) in `OnDemandLoading` event handler.

 {% tabs %}